s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/matrix-storage.rst

 .. container::

-   The oneMKL BLAS and LAPACK routines for DPC++ use several matrix and vector storage formats.
+   The oneMath BLAS and LAPACK routines for DPC++ use several matrix and vector storage formats.
 These are the same formats used in traditional Fortran BLAS/LAPACK.
 LAPACK routines require column major layout.